 The AFCS pays compensation to service personnel who have suffered an injury or illness while on duty on or after 6 April 2005.

 It is a no-fault scheme, so the payment awarded is not dependent on proving blame.
 Instead, it simply needs to be shown that an injury was sustained while in service, including combat and conflict situations.
+The level of compensation depends on the severity of the injury and its effects.
+The ACFS tariff classes each injury from level 1 – 15, being the most severe.

 As mentioned above, it is a good idea to apply for army injury compensation through the AFCS while also bringing a claim through the courts.
 Compensation from the AFCS will be offset against the award the court makes, but you will usually still be better off making both claims.